-C4 I - I I - 1 Additional supporting The Land St Ishmaels 034 - Land off Trewarren Road, St Ishmaels 1 Additional supporting viability information is now available.
-The Land Implementation Study, for which the submitted information advises, indicates that this site would not be financially viable to develop.
-It is not therefore proposed for re- allocation in the draft Deposit Local Development Plan on deliverability grounds.
-Tenby 005 Waterwynch, Tenby 1 Is the marina proposal included in the Plan?
-If not, why not?
-The proposal has been considered as a Candidate Site.
-It is a largescale proposal without sufficient evidence to
+4

+St Ishmaels 034 - Land 1 Additional supporting The Land

+off Trewarren viability information is Implementation

+Road, St now available.
+Study, for which

+Ishmaels the submitted

+information

+advises,

+indicates that

+this site would

+not be

+financially viable

+to develop.
+It is

+not therefore

+proposed for re-

+allocation in the

+draft Deposit

+Local

+Development

+Plan on

+deliverability

+grounds.

+Tenby 005 1 Is the marina proposal The proposal

+Waterwynch, included in the Plan?
+If has been

+Tenby not, why not? considered as a

+Candidate Site.

+It is a large-

+scale proposal